-The four recipe variations that I made are:
+The summary of Round 1 from 2010 is below.
+The four recipe variations that I made were:

 - Chris Kimball’s 2009 Recipe.
 1-1/3 beans per cup of vodka.
 I placed the finished bottle in pan of 125-degree water for 1 hour, per Recipe #1 only.
 Extraction time 1 week, after which time I filtered the vanilla.